Grand Union Canal (old): Takeover

 In late 1886 or early 1887, the Grand Junction company inspected the Grand Union Canal and the Leicestershire and Northamptonshire Union Canal, and then wrote to both, about the possibility of measures to improve and increase traffic.
 Both indicated they were prepared to sell out to the Grand Junction, who then offered £5,000 for the two.
 The canals replied with a counter offer of £25,000, since they had a large asset in their water supplies, but no agreement was made.
 In 1893, the company met with Mr Fellows, of the carrying company Fellows Morton & Clayton, who suggested that if the locks at Foxton and Watford were made wider, and the canal was dredged, conditions would be much better, and they would be able to run large steam boats, which would allow them to compete with the railways.
 After making enquiries, Fellows was offered both of the canals for £20,000, and after further discussion with the Grand Junction company, they asked him to act as their agent and buy both.
 He negotiated a price of £10,500 for the Grand Union, and £6,500 for the Leicestershire and Northamptonshire Union, with £250 to be paid to the clerk who acted for both companies.
-An Act of Parliament to authorise the takeover was passed in 1894, and the transfer of ownership took place on 29 September.
+An act of Parliament to authorise the takeover, the Leicestershire and Northamptonshire Union and Grand Union Canals (Transfer) Act 1894 (57 & 58 Vict. c. lxxxv), was passed and the transfer of ownership took place on 29 September.
 After takeover, the canal became known as the Leicester Line of the Grand Junction Canal.

 The Grand Junction dredged the canals they had bought, and negotiated with the Leicester, the Loughborough, and the Erewash Canal, to fix tolls for through traffic.
 They then talked to Fellows Morton & Clayton again, and revived the plans to allow them to work wide-beam barges over the Grand Union route.
 Plans for an inclined plane at Foxton Locks were approved in July 1897, tenders were received in November, and the contract was given to J & H Gwynne & Co, based in Hammersmith.
-The design was by G.C.
-Thomas, the Grand Junction Canal's engineer, who had been assisted by his brother, and Gwynne's price was £14,130.
+The design was by G. C. Thomas, the Grand Junction Canal's engineer, who had been assisted by his brother, and Gwynne's price was £14,130.
 Two counterbalanced caissons could each hold two narrow boats or one wide-beam barge, and could raise or lower them the 75 ft between the top and bottom of the lock flight in twelve minutes, compared to the seventy that using the locks took.
 Including land purchase, the total cost was £39,224, which also included the provision of an engine house and steam engine to power the plane.
 The plane was completed and began operating on 10 July 1900.